Payment for services rendered is due in full at the time of service. Our office accepts cash, personal checks, and credit cards.

-All co-payments, deductibles and payments for non-covered surgical procedures are due prior to your surgery.
+Surgical procedure fees are due prior to your surgery.
 Your insurance carrier may require prior authorization.

 For Patients with Insurance

 Any charges not paid by your insurance carrier will require payment in full at the time services are provided or upon notice of insurance claim denial.
-To assist our patients, we can provide you with an alternative financing source.
-Please ask our billing personnel for additional information.

 If your injury is work-related, we require the necessary insurance billing information and employer authorization form prior to your office visit or treatment.

 This office does not accept liens nor bill for auto-accident or other liability or lawsuit-related cases.
 The patient is responsible for services provided at the time of service.

 Periodic post-operative office visits may be required by the attending doctor to monitor your health.